rigetti/pyquil/docs/source/qubit-placeholder.rst

          57     def __str__(self):

-    RuntimeError: Qubit <QubitPlaceholder 4590706304> has not been assigned an index
+    RuntimeError: Qubit q4402789176 has not been assigned an index

 Instead, you must explicitly map the placeholders to physical qubits.
 By